 Research, Grants and Fellowship Opportunities

-Substantive, scholarly research is an integral part of the Elmhurst College Honors Program.
+Substantive, scholarly research is an integral part of the Elmhurst University Honors Program.

 As an Honors student, you can work with your faculty mentor to design and complete an independent research project on a topic of your choice.

 - Scientific research on the treatment of breast cancer